Apple's rumored 'budget' iPhone X successor may be the most intriguing iPhone

 Apple, which became the US' first trillion-dollar company in August, has been soaring over the past few years.
 The company's fiscal fourth-quarter revenue projections indicate it's optimistic about the phones expected Wednesday.

-While its phones have proven tremendously profitable, they're not ubiquitous around the world.
+While its phones have proven tremendously profitable, they're not always blockbusters around the world.
 Some of its phone rivals are seeing even bigger increases in device sales.
 In the June quarter, Huawei overtook Apple to become the world's second largest phone vendor, according to various analyst tallies.

 The Chinese phone maker, which has all but been shut out of the US market, shipped 54 million handsets in the quarter, up 41 percent from the previous year, researcher Canalys said in August.
 Apple sold 41.3 million iPhones in that quarter, nearly flat compared with the previous year's 41.03 million.